Overview:

 Camping

-There seems to be two main RV campgrounds in the city.
-The two that I am aware of are:
+There seem to be two main RV campgrounds in the city.
+I have stayed in Malarrimp RV PArk and it was decent.
+The two are:

 Boondocking